-- 1. Go to www.dell.com/support/home. - 2.
-Enter the service tag of your system in the Choose by Service Tag to get started field or select Choose from a list of all Dell products. - 3.
+- 1. Go to www.dell.com/support/home. - Enter the service tag of your system in the Choose by Service Tag to get started field or select Choose from a list of all Dell products. - 3.
 Select the System Type, Operating System, and Category from the drop-down list.
 The drivers that are applicable to your selection are displayed. - 4.
 Download the drivers that you require to a USB drive, CD, or DVD. - 5.
-During the operating system installation, use the media that you created to load the driver.
-For more information on reinstalling the operating system, see the relevant section for your operating system later in this guide.
+During the operating system installation, use the media that you created with the Load Driver option to load mass storage drivers.
+For more information on reinstalling the operating system, see the relevant section for your operating system below.